 - 2 teaspoons butter

 In a small, heavy saucepan, mix together the Balsamic, honey and thyme.
 Bring to a boil, reduce to a good simmer and reduce to about 1/2 to 1/3 cup, or until the mixture has thickened slightly and coats a spoon.
-Watch carefully at the end, this will take 15 to 20 minutes.
+Watch carefully at the end, this will take several minutes.

 Remove from heat and whisk in butter a little at a time.
 Cool to room temperature.
 (This will cool faster if transferred to a bowl.)

 - 1/4 teaspoon thyme